Two children with Ottobock leg prostheses spending time outdoors.

 Electric hand 2000 and MyolinoWrist 2000

 Lightweight and designed to give children a clear view of every task, Electric hand 2000 is a great choice for kids learning to master daily activities with minimal compensating movements.
-It pairs perfectly with the MyolinoWrist 2000, which your prosthetist can customize in multiple ways that help children use their hand as comfortably and naturally as possible.
+It pairs perfectly with the MyolinoWrist 2000, which your prosthetist can customise in multiple ways that help children use their hand as comfortably and naturally as possible.

 Below-elbow child prosthesis: Ottobock Electric Hand 2000 and MyolinoWrist 2000.